JulieRauer/Questionnaire/Questionnaire_Before.md

 2. Can you give me an idea of what happens here in a typical day?
-(Please give me an idea of your daily routine.)

 	a.
 What kind of things do you ask for when you need help during a typical day?